Shaping the UX Vision for Cloud Management

-Azure is Microsoft’s cloud platform used by millions worldwide.
-One of the biggest challenges has been cloud reliability, affecting both users and the business.
+Azure is a cloud platform that lets businesses/individuals to build, run, and manage applications without owning physical hardware.
+One of the biggest challenges has been reliability, affecting both users and the business.

 Role